simplicity-js/simplicity/.github/DOCUMENTATION.md

 in your CI/CD deployment pipelines, server-level, or system-level environment variables.

 ### Environment Variable Types
-All variables in your `.env` files are typically parsed as strings, so some reserved values have been created to allow you to return a wider range of types from the `env()` function:
+All variables in your `.env` file are typically parsed as strings, so some reserved values have been created to allow you to return a wider range of types from the `env()` function: